aspose-total/Aspose.Total-Products/total/en/net/conversion/emlx-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMLX to EPUB via .NET" h2=".NET API to Render EMLX to EPUB on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMLX to EPUB conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to EPUB.
+As a .NET developer, you may need to add EMLX to EPUB conversion features to your applications.
+In this case, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the ideal solution.
+Aspose.Total for .NET is a suite of APIs that allow you to manipulate various file formats, including EMLX and EPUB.

+The first step in the conversion process is to use [Aspose.Email for .NET](https://products.aspose.com/email/net/) to convert the EMLX file format to HTML.
+Aspose.Email for .NET is a powerful API that allows you to easily convert EMLX files to HTML.
+Once the EMLX file has been converted to HTML, you can then use [Aspose.Words for .NET](https://products.aspose.com/words/net/) to render the HTML to EPUB.
+Aspose.Words for .NET is a powerful API that allows you to easily render HTML to EPUB.

+By using Aspose.Total for .NET, you can easily add EMLX to EPUB conversion features to your applications.
+Aspose.Email for .NET allows you to easily convert EMLX files to HTML, and Aspose.Words for .NET allows you to easily render HTML to EPUB.
+With these two powerful APIs, you can easily add EMLX to EPUB conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}